NHS-DUEC/111-prototype-nancy/README.md

 Add the data in `/data/searchdata.json` to an ES database (see [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) docs for more help).
 Kibana as a UI is handy for this.
+Ensure to use pathways_inc_alias file and POST to http://localhost:9200/pathways_inc_alias/_doc/_bulk?pretty

 Once your search is up and running, the prototype can run locally with the following commands (use two Terminal tabs):